AdamLeBlanc/storybook-addon-dark-mode-toggle/README.md

 };
 ```

-- `querySelector`: value that will be passed into `document.querySelector('selector')` call to get the dom element you data attribute will be applied to.
+- `querySelector`: value that will be passed into a `document.querySelector('selector')` call to get the dom element your data attribute will be applied to.
 - `data-target`: the name of the data attribute that will be set.
 The above default would give you `data-theme='light'`
 - `default`: either `dark` or `light`, will set the initial data attribute value based on `values`
 - `values`: the values that the data attribute will be set to for dark/light themes